easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_04_module_naming_schemes.md

 recommended versions.
 More experienced users could then leverage the "`module spider`" command to navigate the module hierarchy.

+On LUMI this would mean loading a default software stack, but due to the the default modules are currently loaded on LUMI this was not possible to accomplish without losing other functionality of the module tree.

 ## Using a custom module naming scheme

-Next to the module naming schemes that are included with EasyBuild, you can also define your own module naming scheme (MNS), and configure EasyBuild to use it.
+Next to the module naming schemes that are included with EasyBuild, you can also define your own module naming scheme (MNS), and configure EasyBuild to use it (which is eactly what has been done on LUMI to remove a feature of the default ``EasyBuildMNS`` scheme that we do not use).

 ### Implementation